-UK Armed Forces personnel are continuing to play a key role in the country's response to the coronavirus pandemic.
+UK Armed Forces personnel have played a key role in the country's response to the coronavirus pandemic.

 Here is what the British military has been doing in response to the COVID-19 outbreak.

 A major focus of the military's work has been on assisting the NHS.

 Personnel helped to set up Nightingale hospitals around the country, which provided additional care capacity for coronavirus patients.

 - These include hospitals at London's ExCel, Birmingham's NEC and a hospital at Manchester Central Convention Complex, formerly known as the GMEX, opened after being set up with the help of military personnel.